Best holiday rental deals in Cambridge

 Holiday Home Availability Information in Cambridge

 This graph shows the holiday letting availability rate for the next twelve months.
-More people travel to Cambridge a week in August (03/08 - 10/08).
-So far, 42% of the rentals are occupied this week.
-Conversely, you will find the highest percentage of available offers in Cambridgein December (08/12 - 15/12).
+More people travel to Cambridge during a week in December (22/12 - 29/12).
+So far, 33% of the Cambridge holiday lettings are occupied this week.
+Conversely, you will find the highest percentage of available offers in Cambridge in February (23/02 - 02/03).

-The above is a climate diagram for Cambridge.
-On average, the warmest month is July.
-No heat wave is expected in February, where minimum average temperatures usally hit a 3° low.
-According to the climate diagram, January is the rainiest month of the year in Cambridge.
+This is the climate diagram for Cambridge.
+July is the warmest month of the year in Cambridge, with temperatures reaching an average daily maximum of 23°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 3° low.
+The rainiest month is July, while the driest month is March.

 Rent a Holiday Home in Cambridge and Explore its Historic Beauty